NativeScript/codeofconduct/README.md

 - Be respectful.
 - We're here to help
 - Abusive behavior is never tolerated.
-- Violations of this code may result in swift and permanent expulsion from the NativeScript community Slack channel.
+- Violations of this code may result in swift and permanent expulsion from the NativeScript community channels.

 ## Administrators (Slack)
 - Dan Wilson @DanWilson